LIMUNIMI/ASMD/docs/Adding_datasets.rst

 The most important thing is that one ground-truth file is provided for each instrument.

-If you want to add datasets to the installation procedure, add the paths, even if they still do not exist, because ``convert_gt.py`` relies on that to create them.
+If you want to add datasets to the installation procedure, taking advantage of the artificially misalignment, add the paths to the files (ground-truth, audio, etc.), even if they still do not exist, because ``convert_gt.py`` relies on those paths to create the files.
 It is important to provide an index starting with ``-`` at the end of the path (see the other sections as example), so that it is possible to distinguish among multiple instruments (for instance, PHENICX provides one ground-truth file for all the violins of a song, even if there are 4 different violins).
 The index allows ``convert_gt`` to better handle different files and to pick the ground-truth wanted.

 It is mandatory to provide a url, a name and so on.
 Also, provide a composer and instrument list.
 Please, do not use new words for